 Kris White is a Managing Partner at WHConsulting Firm, LLC where he provides consulting to help clients with fundraising, non-profit management and board development.

 Additionally, he serves as the Director of Development at Compass Working Capital and previously was the Director of Individual Giving at the William Way LGBT Community Center.
 In these Director roles, some of Kris’ responsibilities include providing analysis and strategy to Board members and the Executive Director on individual giving, managing a portfolio of individual donors, overseeing a donor acknowledgment process to ensure that donors receive a high quality experience, developing and executing plans to engage an upgrade donors, and providing and preparing financial reports and budgets to the Executive Director.

 Prior to joining William Way LGBT Community Center, Kris served as the Development Manager for Broad Street Ministry, an organization that provides direct services to individuals experiencing homelessness.
 At Broad Street Ministry, Kris created and implemented a peer-to-peer fundraising program where he designed new fundraising campaigns to raise new revenue with new donors.
 In this regard, Kris managed a pipeline of peer-to-peer donors and engaged and stewarded them on a monthly basis.
 In addition to peer-to-peer fundraising, Kris was also responsible for managing a portfolio of individual donors.
 While at Broad Street Ministry he successfully increased giving for 30% of his individual giving portfolio.

 Kris is a graduate of Morehouse College, Indiana University School of Law, and has earned a certificate in fundraising and nonprofit management from Lasalle University.
-Kris is a member of the Philadelphia Sunday Breakfast Club and a member of the 2021-2022 Leadership Philadelphia Core cohort.
+Kris is a member of the Philadelphia Sunday Breakfast Club and a graduate of the 2021-2022 Leadership Philadelphia Core cohort.
 In Spring 2022, he received a full fellowship to attend the 2022 Aspen Ideas Festival.
 Through Kris’ prior roles, he has gained an expertise in peer-to-peer fundraising, individual giving, stewardship, special events, and volunteer management.